ascotai/ppwdump/Readme.md

 https://github.com/user-attachments/assets/566c2711-c3b7-4a5c-8bdc-92557c6b57a9

+## Important Note

+This project works best with version 0.8.0 of Ollama.
+Using later versions may cause issues at this time.

 ## Installation Using Virtual Environment

 For a more isolated environment, we recommend using a Python virtual environment.
 If you are on macOS, follow the instructions in the [Python_Venv_Install.md](Python_Venv_Install.md) file to create and activate a virtual environment using `uv` and then install the dependencies.